cataire/Hangman-node/README.md

 # Hangman-node
-You have 12 attempts to guess a word
+You have 12 attempts to guess a word.